apharius/cherubplay-autoposter/README.md

-# Apharius' Cherubplay Auto-poster
+# Apharius' Cherp Auto-poster

-A basic script for automatically posting all your Cherubplay prompts.
+A basic script for automatically posting all your Cherp prompts.

 ## What is it?
-It's a simple Python script that creates a web browser and automates the keypresses needed to post all your saved Cherubplay prompts to the front page.
+It's a simple Python script that creates a web browser and automates the keypresses needed to post all your saved Cherp prompts to the front page.
 Keep in mind that I mainly wrote this script for myself.

 ## Installation
 ### Prerequisites;